paulbogdy/EPFL/EE-556(Mathematics-Of-Data)/README.md

 * Risk of $`h^\circ`$ => Expected value of $`(a, b)`$ random variables
 * Minimize Risk Empirically:
     * We estimate the function class $H$ and we take the function with the smallest risk
+* Parametric model -> can be represented by parameters

 ### Law of Large Numbers